Aathityan-K/Business_Card_Reader/README.md

 # Business_Card_Reader
-Streamlit Web to upload business card and extract details from it and upload it to the database
+Streamlit Web to upload business card and extract details from it and save it to the database